j-red/LethalCompany-RemoveMotionSway/publish/README.md

 ## Issues

 Report any issues on the issues page at [https://github.com/j-red/LethalCompany-RemoveMotionSway/issues](https://github.com/j-red/LethalCompany-RemoveMotionSway/issues)!
 Feel free to make pull requests for any other features or contributions.

-Thanks for checking out my work :).
+## Contributions

+Thanks to [lukeprime](https://github.com/lukeprime) on GitHub for their contributions to this mod!